11 Best Free AI Tools for Small Business Owners (2026 Guide)

 Best for: Website chat automation, FAQs and lead capture.

-How it helps: Tidio provides live chat + AI chatbot flows that can automatically answer common questions and capture visitor info.
+How it helps: Tidio provides live chat and AI chatbot flows that can automatically answer common questions and capture visitor info.

 Pro Tip: Use the free plan to automate the top 5–10 FAQs and route leads to your inbox; upgrade only when chat volume grows.